petrulis/hcl-intranet/README.md

 ### Import master.yml into CloudFormation

-Before importing cloudoformation template ask yourself whether you already own intranet domain or you want to create private hosted zone instead.
+Before importing cloudformation template ask yourself whether you already own intranet domain or you want to create private hosted zone instead.
 If you own the domain, keep in mind that CloudFormation will try to provision HostedZone for it and that you will have to provision ACM certificate for it and set its ARN as CertificateARN